GavinMendelGleason/many_worlds/README.md

 can't have commuting bank transactions where you pay for your laté from your empty bank account and then get paid.
 But it can do a lot, and if you can make your `σ`'s commute then life is really great.

+[^crdt]: CmRDT are based on commuting operations, but CvRDT use a commutative, associative and idemponent *merge* on states.

 ## What Pieces are Missing